-Badminton is one of the most famous indoor sports.
-You must have watched badminton in the Olympics, and yes, the game is equally fast.
-One thing is sure about this sport is that players need a terrible amount of fitness and stamina.
+One thing is sure about this sport: players need a terrible amount of fitness and stamina.
 However, that doesn’t mean a rookie can not play this sport for fun.
-Then experience will teach them the rest.
+Then, experience will teach them the rest.

-5 Basic Skills In Badminton
+The 7 Basic Skills In Badminton You Must Know About:

 Some people will say these skills are needed, and others say those skills are required.
-Here we will talk about a couple of things that are needed most, from your stance to position everything.
+Here, we will talk about a couple of things that are needed most, from your stance to position everything.

 1. Grip

-Sometimes you may wonder how a player plays a backhand shot so easily and effortlessly.
-Holding a bat is easy, but there is a proper way to hold a bat.
-Otherwise, you can not control shots, give your opponent a proper smash back, or avoid any wrist injury.
-If your grip is proper and right, you can easily play both forehand and backhand strokes.
+Sometimes, you may wonder how a player plays a backhand shot so quickly and effortlessly.
+Holding a bat is easy, but there is a proper way to have a bat.

 Hold your bat as you are handshaking with it.
 Place your thumb in a comfortable position.
 Also, do not tighten your grip.
 Instead, handshake as comfortably as you can.
-A friendly grip will allow you to lead your wrist to do anything.
-And most importantly, it will give you flexibility, and you can avoid an injury.

 Read more: Volleyball Rules: How To Play Volleyball?